 With your visual identity and personality set in your mind, you can use AI to simplify the process of creating documentation and a brand kit.

-You can do this manually, or head over to our prompt library to copy our comprehensive prompt how to assemble a brand kit.
+You can do this manually, or head over to our prompt library to copy our comprehensive AI prompt how to assemble a brand kit.

 With a distinct voice and personality, your brand becomes more than just a business—it becomes a relatable entity.
 Next, we'll explore how to implement your brand identity across all platforms to ensure a cohesive and consistent brand experience.
 Ready to spread your brand's unique voice far and wide?

-Implementing your brand across all platforms
+6. Implement your brand across all platforms

 You've built a brand identity that's as unique as a fingerprint—now it's time to leave that print everywhere you go.
 Consistency across all platforms ensures that your brand is easily recognizable, which builds trust and credibility with your audience.